|

 1998.

-Submarines carried between two and six kaiten, which the pilots would enter
+Submarines carried between two and six kaiten weapons, which the pilots would enter

 from the submarine when ready to launch them against enemy vessels.
 The kaiten